 A bachelor's degree student is required to take at least 32 of the last 38 semester hours in residence.
-(Criminal Justice and Security Management majors may take six additional hours off campus if these courses are taken at Hill College and are Criminal Justice or Security Management courses applicable to their graduation requirements.)
 At least one-half of the upper division hours in the major and six of the upper division hours in the minor must be taken in residence.
-For the associate degree at least 24 semester hours must be taken in residence.
+For the associate degree at least 24 semester hours must be taken in residence, including the last 12 hours before graduation.
 Proficiency and experiential credits do not count towards residency.